INTERVIEW WITH RON EMORY

 What about punk rock and skateboarding?

 Surfing and skateboarding were my first two loves, in that order.
 Then this crazy music came out and none of us really touched an instrument until then.
-Most people thought we were fags.
-They didn’t know what to think because of the spiked crazy color hair, and all that.
+Most people didn’t know what to think because of the spiked crazy color hair, and all that.
 Skateboarding was more loose; it was a little more edgy.